-What are the Differences?
+What Are the Differences?

-FOUO, LES, and SSI are categories of Sensitive But Unclassified information, but:
+FOUO and SSI are categories of Sensitive But Unclassified information, but:

-- SSI is based on U.S. law and protected by a Federal regulation; FOUO and LES are not - SSI protects information related to transportation security; FOUO and LES have no subject matter limitations - Unauthorized SSI disclosure may result in a civil penalty; FOUO and LES breaches do not
+- SSI is based on U.S. law and protected by a Federal regulation; FOUO is not - SSI protects information related to transportation security; FOUO has no subject matter limitations - Unauthorized SSI disclosure may result in a civil penalty; FOUO breaches cannot